icssc/fellowship/docs/unit7.md

 ## REST API

-REST stands for REpresentational State Transfer, and is an architectural style for creating web services.
+REST stands for Representational State Transfer, and is an architectural style for creating web services.
 REST treats each any data as a resource, that the client can fetch/edit/delete.
 We specify these resources through URLs and then sending a **request**.
 The server will then provide a **response**.

 ### HTTP Methods